 Page

 CURREN CY AND MEASUREMENT 1

-RESOUR CE CATEGORY (CLASSIFICATION) DEFINITIONS 1
+CE CATEGORY (CLASSIFICATION) DEFINITIONS

-CAUTION NARY NOTES TO UNITED STATES INVESTORS CONCERNING MINERAL RESERVE AND CE ESTIMATES
+CAUTIO NARY NOTES TO UNITED STATES INVESTORS CONCERNING MINERAL RESERVE AND CE ESTIMATES

 Looking Statements

 AS AN EMERGING GROWTH COMPANY

 Information And Accounting Principles

 Item 1 Identity of Directors, Senior Management and Advisers

 Item 2 Offer Statistics and Expected Timetable 5

 Item 3 Key Information

 A. Selected Financial Data

 B. Capitalization and Indebtedness

 Item 4 Information on our Company

 A. History and Development of our Company

-B. Our Business Overview

 C. Organizational Structure

+D. Property, Plants and Equipment

 Item 5 Operating and Financial Review and Prospects

-Item 5 A. Operating Results
+A. Operating Results

 B. Liquidity and Capital Resources

 C. Research and Development, Patents and Licenses, etc.

-D. Trend Information 50
+D. Trend Information

 E. Off-Balance Sheet Arrangements

-F. Tabular Disclosure of Contractual Obligations

 G. Safe harbor.

 Item 6 Directors, Senior Management and Employees

-A. Directors and Senior Management
+Ttem 0 A. Directors and Senior Management

+B. Compensation

-B. Compensation C. Board Practices
+C. Board Practices

 D. Employees

 E. Share Ownership

-Item 7 Major Shareholders and Related Party Transactions 62
+Item 7 Major Shareholders and Related Party Transactions

-A. Major Shareholders

-B. Related Party Transactions 63
+A. Major ShareholdersB.
+Related Party Transactions

-C. Interests of experts and counsel 63
+C. Interests of experts and counsel

 Item 8 Financial Information

-A. Consolidated Statements and Other Financial Information
+Teem o A. Consolidated Statements and Other Financial Information

 B. Significant Changes

-Item 9 The Offer and Listing
+Item 9 The Offer and Listing 59

-A. Offer and Listing Details
+A. Offer and Listing Details 59

 B. Plan of Distribution

+C. Markets

-D. Selling shareholders
+D. Selling shareholders E. Dilution

-E. Dilution

-F. Expenses of the issue
+F. Expenses of the issue 60

-Item 10 Additional Information 64
+Item 10 Additional Information 60

-A. Share capital 64
+A. Share capital 60

-Not applicable for annual reports
+Not applicable for annual reports 60

-B. Memorandum and articles of association.
+B. Memorandum and articles of association 60

-This information is included in the 20F Registration Statement filed on August 12, 2016 and l has not
+This information is included in the 20F Registration Statement filed on August 12, 2016 and ha as not

-changed, except for the amendment to the Articles of the Company providing for the Di
+changed, except for the amendment to the Articles of the Company providing for the Direc et

 Registration System ("DRS") of the Company's securities.
-DRS provides for electronic
+DRS provides for electronic di irect

-registration of securities in an investor's name on the books of the Company's transfer
+registration of securities in an investor's name on the books of the Company's transfer age nt.
+See

-Exhibit 1.2 65
+Exhibit 1.2 60

-C. Material Contracts
+C. Material Contracts 60

-D. Exchange Controls 65
+D. Exchange Controls 60

-E. Taxation 65
+E. Taxation 60

-F. Dividends and Paying Agents 72
+F. Dividends and Paying Agents

-G. Statement by Experts 72
+G. Statement by Experts

-H. Documents on Display 72
+H. Documents on Display

-I. Subsidiary Information 72
+I. Subsidiary Information 68

-Item 11 Quantitative and Qualitative Disclosures About Market Risk 72
+Item 11 Quantitative and Qualitative Disclosures About Market Risk 68

-Item 12 Description of Securities Other than Equity Securities 73
+Item 12 Description of Securities Other than Equity Securities 68

-Item 13 Defaults, Dividend Arrearages and Delinquencies
+Item 13 Defaults, Dividend Arrearages and Delinquencies 68

-Item 14 Material Modifications to the rights of Security Holders and Use of Proceeds 73
+Item 14 Material Modifications to the rights of Security Holders and Use of Proceeds 68

 Item 15 Controls and Procedures

-Item 16 [RESERVED] 73
+Item 16 [RESERVED] 69

-Item 17 Financial Statements 75
+Item 17 Financial Statements 70

-Item 18 Financial Statements 75
+Item 18 Financial Statements 70

-Item 19 Exhibits 75
+Item 19 Exhibits 71